 Mitchell Gerskup is a Canadian engineer specializing in the practice of building science and restoration engineering with a background in structural and building systems engineering.
-He has spent the last 17 years applying building science principles to the investigation and repair of existing structures, with an emphasis on resolving problems affecting the building envelope.
+He has spent close to 20 years applying building science principles to the investigation and repair of existing structures, with an emphasis on resolving problems affecting the building envelope.

-Mitchell currently serves as the Operations Manager of BEST Consultants, managing a multi-disciplinary team of restoration engineers, building scientists, and technologists.
+Mitchell is the Vice President of BEST Consultants, managing a multi-disciplinary team of restoration engineers, building scientists, and technologists.

 Mitchell has presented courses on Building Condition Assessments, Reserve Fund Studies, and Bidding, Evaluation, Negotiation and Contract Award to the Engineers and Geoscientists of BC.
 Mitchell has also presented seminars to Toronto-based property management companies on how to conduct reserve fund studies and conduct contract administration services.
 He has also published an article for the Association of Condominium Managers of Ontario on best practices in conducting Reserve Fund Studies.